OpenWebStack/structure/README.md

 Now we'll simply run `$ grunt watch` before working on stylesheets and they'll compile automatically on save.

 ##Optimizing Your Project
-Loading async is great for performance, but loading a hundered separate scripts is terrible.
+Loading async is great for performance, but loading a hundered separate scripts is not so good.
 Rule #1 for performance (especially on mobile) is to reduce the number of HTTP requests.
-So we use r.js, RequireJS's build tool to cut out all those extra requests.
-It's quite robust and configurable, and does a great job combining and minifying all our JS into a single file, which is still loaded asynchronously by RequireJS.
+So we use r.js, RequireJS's build tool, to cut out all those extra requests.
+It's quite robust and configurable, and does a great job combining and minifying all our scripts into a single file, which is still loaded asynchronously by RequireJS.
 RequireJS takes some configuration settings, which we'll add to our Gruntfile.js like so:

 ```js
 requirejs: {